 If you aren’t getting the exact results you hoped for, it’s not because there’s some new piece of information you’re missing out on.
 You just need to find a way to take the basics and make them more applicable for your body, your goals, and your lifestyle.

 (We can help with that.
-Apply here for our 1-on-1 coaching.)
+Learn more about how our 1-on-1 coaching can help you here.)

 If that’s more than you want to mess with, the basics are at the foundation for a reason.

 Stick with them long enough, and your results will grow exponentially, like a dense, intricate forest.